sourcegraph/about/blogposts/announcing-sourcegraph-3.6.md

 ## 3.6 Changelog

+### Added

+- The `github.exclude` setting in [GitHub external service config](https://docs.sourcegraph.com/admin/external_service/github#configuration) additionally allows you to specify regular expressions with `{"pattern": "regex"}`.
+- A new [`quicklinks` setting](https://docs.sourcegraph.com/user/quick_links) allows adding links to be displayed on the homepage and search page for all users (or users in an organization).
+- Compatibility with the [Sourcegraph for Bitbucket Server](https://github.com/sourcegraph/bitbucket-server-plugin) plugin.
+- Support for [Bitbucket Cloud](https://bitbucket.org) as an external service.

+### Changed

+- Updating or creating an external service will no longer block until the service is synced.
+- The GraphQL fields `Repository.createdAt` and `Repository.updatedAt` are deprecated and will be removed in 3.8.
+Now `createdAt` is always the current time and updatedAt is always null.
+- In the [GitHub external service config](https://docs.sourcegraph.com/admin/external_service/github#configuration) and [Bitbucket Server external service config](https://docs.sourcegraph.com/admin/external_service/bitbucket_server#permissions) `repositoryQuery` is now only required if `repos` is not set.
+- Log messages from query-runner when saved searches fail now include the raw query as part of the message.
+- The status indicator in the navigation bar is now enabled by default
+- Usernames and org names can now contain the `.` character. [#4674](https://github.com/sourcegraph/sourcegraph/issues/4674)

+### Fixed

+- Commit searches now correctly highlight unicode characters, for example 加. [#4512](https://github.com/sourcegraph/sourcegraph/issues/4512)
+- Symbol searches now show the number of symbol matches rather than the number of file matches found. [#4578](https://github.com/sourcegraph/sourcegraph/issues/4578)
+- Symbol searches with truncated results now show a `+` on the results page to signal that some results have been omitted. [#4579](https://github.com/sourcegraph/sourcegraph/issues/4579)

 ## Thank you

 Thank you to the many people who contributed to Sourcegraph since the last release!